vkoves/vkoves.github.io/_posts/2020-04-05-creating-accessible-forms-the-basics.md

 {% include linkedHeading.html heading="Fixing the Faulty Form" level=2 %}

-Now that we know what some of the form issues are, let's see how we could fix them, issue by issue.
+Now that we know what some of the form issues are let's see how we could fix them, issue by issue.

 {% include linkedHeading.html heading="Inputs Aren't Properly Labeled (Text)" level=3 %}